 Peanut Butter Playdough

-Don’t go too nuts, but this edible playdough will have you playing with your peanut butter and eating it too.
-Any time you mix ingredients to have them form a new texture, it’s an easy way to talk about chemistry.
-For this recipe you’ll need:
+This edible playdough means you can play with your peanut butter and eat it too.
+Any time you mix ingredients to form a new texture, it’s an easy way to talk about chemistry.
+For this recipe you need:

 Rock & Crystals